halaalsawaeer/reading-notes301/README.md

 # Reading-notes301 :clap:

-this repo will hold all the reading assignments for this course
+This repo will hold all the reading assignments for this course